just1ngray/pyfig/README.md

 - ✏️ Extensible templating for variables
 - 🚀 Type-annotated configuration classes
 - 🔎 Document your config using docstrings
-- 📦 Package config files with your application, and configure how to combine the configs
+- 📦 Package config files with your application, then configure how to combine the configs

 Note: pyfig does not inherently support changes to the config at runtime.